jcoliz/AzLogs.Ingestion/WeatherApiClient/README.md

-# AzLogs.Ingestion.Api
+# Weather Transport library

-This folder contains the files needed to generate a client SDK for connecting to the [National Weather Service API](https://www.weather.gov/documentation/services-web-api), trimmed down to just the subset needed for this sample.
+This project builds a library to retrieve weather forecasts from the [National Weather Service API](https://www.weather.gov/documentation/services-web-api).
+As part of this, it generates a client SDK for connecting to the remote service, trimmed down to just the subset needed for this sample.

 ## `openapi.yaml`